slope_filter

 Filter the patch over certain slopes in the 2D Fourier domain.

-Most commonly this used as an F-K (frequency wavenumber) filter to attenuate energy with specified apparent velocities.
+Most commonly this is used as an F-K (frequency wavenumber) filter to attenuate energy with specified apparent velocities.

 Parameters